ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 git config --global push.autoSetupRemote true
 ```

-At that point you should be able to use `git push` and have it go automatically to the corresponding remote branch.
+At that point you should be able to use `git push` or `git pull` and have it go automatically to/from the corresponding remote branch.

 (If you still have errors, you will first need to update your version of git to get a version that is at least 2.37 -- you can check the version number with `git --version`.)